oliverlabs/oliverlabs/README.md

 # 👋 Hi, I’m Oliver.
-- I am a Senior Cloud Solution Architect at Microsoft, where I help customers realise the full potential of Azure cloud platform and services.
+- I am a Senior Technology Specialist at Microsoft, where I help customers realise the full potential of Azure cloud platform and services.
 - I specialise in core infrastructure (compute, networking, storage) as well as PaaS services.
+Specifically, I help customer migrate their workloads to the cloud using the 6R framefork.
-- I am passionate about contributing to Open Source projects and IaC.
+- I am passionate about contributing to open source projects, automation, DevOps, AI, cloud native architecture, and Infrastructure as Code.
-- You can ask me about Bicep, AKS, and Azure Landing Zones.
+- You can ask me about Bicep, Azure OpenAI, AKS, and Azure Landing Zones.

 ## 💪 I am a contributor to the following projects: